strawberryfg/c2f-3dhm-human-caffe/README.md

 - I set **use_global_stats** to **false** during inference due to small batch size, otherwise you would get a totally different MPJPE number.
 I cannot recall the paper that mentioned it.
 Let me find the paper.

-- The major differences between prototxts are
+- The major differences between prototxts lies in:

    **a)** depth dimension param (Use sublime or notepad++ to search keywords **"depth_dims"**)